 - Cushioning: DNA LOFT v2

-- Upper: Engineered 3D Fit Print mesh
+- Upper: Engineered mesh with 3D Fit Print structure

 - Outsole: Blown rubber with segmented crash pad

-- Sustainability: Upper made from recycled materials
+- Sustainability: Upper incorporates recycled materials

 Pros: